 Note: The other dynamic must be unallocated space.
 If it's not, use EaseUS Partition Master to delete all the partitions on it.
-What's more, you cannot merge a system partition even you have converted to dynamic.
+What's more, you cannot merge a system partition even if you have converted it to dynamic.

 - Select the full disk, right-click on it and choose "Resize/Move".

 - Use your mouse to drag the partition panel rightward or leftward to extend partition size.